MelinaAH/portfolio/README.md

 ## Project Description
 As part of the Creating Graphical User Interfaces course at Tampere University, I developed a personal portfolio website.
 This project showcases my skills in web development and graphic design, featuring a collection of my work from my previous career as a graphic designer.
-Note that this portfolio focuses exclusively on graphic design work and does not include any UX projects.
+Note that this portfolio focuses exclusively on graphic design work and does not include any UX/UI projects.

+The purpose of the course was to learn how to create graphical user interfaces.
+This project allowed me to apply the skills learned in the course to develop a portfolio website.

 ## Further Development
 While the portfolio demonstrates my skills, there are areas for improvement: